Innopolis-UAV-Team/npbcharger/README.md

 # NPB-1700
-Python written driver to contact NPB-1700 series battery charger produced by MEAN WELL
+Python written driver to contact NPB-1700 series battery charger produced by MEAN WELL.

 ## Service layer API:

 ![What implemented](/readmeHelpers/implemented_commands.png)
-Green: done;
+* Green: done;
-Red: doesn't work on NPB-1700 series as it has only charger mode;
+* Red: doesn't work on NPB-1700 series as it has only charger mode;
-Not marked: not done yet;
+* Not marked: not done yet;

 ## How to use?
-See ```examples.py``` to get practical knowlege of most driver aspects
+See ```examples.py``` to get practical knowlege of most driver aspects.

 ## Implementation details: